Lesley Chamberlain: Arc of Utopia (2017)

-Chamberlain here starts with Kant's imaginative understanding of the human capacities for self-transformation.
+Chamberlain here starts with Kant's aesthetic understanding of the human capacities for imagination and self-transformation.
 She traces the influence of these ideas on subsequent artistic visions of beauty.
-Such a self-understanding of inherent human creativity then inspired thoughts of revolutionary political change.
-Her discussion traces the inspiration's philosophical evolution, and also follows its transplant from Germany to Russia during the long 19th century.
-From Schiller's plays and Hegel's dialectic it came to Herzen, from Fichte to Bakunin, and by various paths from Schelling, Heine, Feuerbach and Marx to Turgenev, Dostoevsky, and Plekhanov.
-The ultimate destination was the tragic Bolshevik revolution of 1917 and civil war that followed.
-Unfortunately, the result was not the "new kind of living" sought by some, but instead a "metaphysical disappointment", a "philosophical perversity" that led to a "harshly policed" industrial state.
+Such a self-understanding of inherent human creativity came to inspire thoughts of revolutionary political change.
+Her discussion traces this inspiration's philosophical evolution, and also follows its transplant from Germany to Russia during the long 19th century.
+From Schiller's plays and Hegel's dialectic it traveled to Herzen, from Fichte to Bakunin, and by various paths from Schelling, Heine, Feuerbach and Marx to Turgenev, Dostoevsky, and Plekhanov.
+The eventual destination was the tragic Bolshevik revolution of 1917 and civil war that followed.
+After an initial release of creative energy, the unfortunate final result was not the "new kind of living" sought by some, but instead a "metaphysical disappointment", a "philosophical perversity" that led to a party dictatorship over a "harshly policed" industrial state.

 "The great revolutionary art of 1895-1922" terminated.
 The "whole utopian journey" became an "abject self parody".
-The "freedom and openness" of the imagination "was not allowed to last" by the Soviet party and state.
+The "freedom and openness" of the imagination "was not allowed to last" in the Soviet Union.